 CVTC COVID-19 PROTOCOLS

-• CVTC successfully operated a Covid free 2020 summer camp program •
+• CVTC successfully operated Covid free 2020 and 2021 summer camp programs •

-- Family completion of all online forms – medical form, parent questionnaire, camper questionnaire
+- Family completion of all online forms – medical form, parent questionnaire, camper questionnaire, Covid-19 Parent Disclosure Form

-- At the greeting table just inside the entrance to camp, trained staff will ask the family the following six questions developed by the Monterey County Health Department about the child’s possible exposure and/or contact with COVID-19 and anyone with COVID-19 symptoms in the last 14 days:
+- At the Health Center by the parking area, trained staff will ask the family the following three questions developed by the Monterey County Health Department about the child’s possible exposure and/or contact with COVID-19 and anyone with COVID-19 symptoms in the last 14 days:

 - Does anyone in your household including the camper have a fever of 100.4 or over?